Some answers to the FAQs

 So far so predictable.
 You may well have heard other people say go and write for DMs Are Open and Newsrevue.
 So I’ll try to dig a little deeper now.

 One of the best things you can do is meet other people like yourself.
 Online certainly, but in the flesh is better still.
 Comedy loves company.
 Writing partnerships are much more common than they are in drama.
 All the comedy that gets made is filtered through producers, directors, performers, script editors.
 They all have input, and rightly so.
-The sooner you get used to your staff being constructively critiqued the better.
+The sooner you get used to your stuff being constructively critiqued the better.
 If you can find a couple of like-minded souls, meet up and read each other’s stuff and make suggestions for what’s good and what could be improved, you will learn much faster than you could alone.

 Some history to illustrate the point.
 One of the greatest comedy training grounds ever created was the WW2-era concert party.
 People who cut their teeth that way went on to dominate comedy for decades afterwards.
 Off the top of my head – Jimmy Perry, Frankie Howerd, Spike Milligan, Peter Sellers, Harry Secombe, Denis Norden, Eric Sykes, Tony Hancock, Benny Hill.
 Perry even co-wrote a sitcom all about the experience (It Ain’t Half Hot Mum).
 These were gang shows with a mixture of – as the IAHHM theme tune tells us – songs, and sketches, and jokes old and new.
 The revue format.
 And with the end of national service and the demise of variety theatre in the 1950s, that format all but vanished.

 But not in Oxford and Cambridge universities.
 I can’t tell you why the revue show clung on there but not elsewhere; all I know is that it did.
 Other universities had revues, but only Oxford and Cambridge had strong self-perpetuating revue cultures.
-That’s how we got the Goodies, the Pythons, Mitchell and Webb, Armstrong and Miller, Not The Nine O’Clock News, Sandi Toksvig, Stewart Lee, Armando Iannucci, Mel and Sue, Fry and Laurie, and so on.
+That’s how we got the Goodies, the Pythons, Mitchell and Webb, Armstrong and Miller, Richard Curtis, Sandi Toksvig, Stewart Lee, Mel and Sue, Sarah Solemani, Fry and Laurie and so on.